Blogs

 Qaddafi facing the world

-International activism under Gaddafi sought the fusion of the Arab peoples with the goal to create a transnational caliphate.
+International activism under Gaddafi sought the fusion of the Arab peoples with the goal of creating a transnational caliphate.
 In 1972, although he did not yet control the whole of Libyan territory, he contributed to the creation of the Union of Arab Republics (Libya, Egypt and Syria), which was dissolved in 1977.
 In 1984, he created the Libyan-Moroccan Union, which would disappear two years later.
 Four other attempts were made: with Tunisia in 1974, with Chad in 1981, with Algeria in 1988 and with Sudan in 1990; none of them succeeded.
 These attempts at union caused tensions on the continent, especially with Egypt, with which there was a border conflict from July 21 to 24, 1977.
 As a result, the mutual border was closed until March 1989.

 The fall of the regime

-The main civil service examination came from Islamic milieus, more specifically from the Muslim Brotherhood and Salafist groups (Sunni Islamic ultra-right movement), who from 1995 onwards were radicalized by the financial aid groups from Afghanistan.
+The main civil service examination came from Islamic circles, more specifically from the Muslim Brotherhood and Salafist groups (Sunni Islamic ultra-right movement), who from 1995 onwards were radicalized with the financial aid of groups from Afghanistan.
 Their reasons for opposing Gaddafi were the westernization of the country: leaving behind to some extent the Tuareg tropism and a turn towards the countries of the North.
 That same year an Islamist rebellion broke out, initiated by the Front for the Liberation of Libya in Cyrenaica.
 Qaddafi responded with a major crackdown, establishing anti-Islamic laws that punished anyone who did not denounce the Islamists and the closure of most zawiya (religious schools and monasteries), especially those of the Sanûsiya.

 In 2003, Libya acknowledged its involvement in the Lockerbie bombing and undertook to compensate all victims.
-This led to the lifting of sanctions by the UN Security Council committee .
+This led to the lifting of sanctions by the UN Security committee .
 In December of the same year, the country renounced the production of weapons of mass destruction and in 2004 acceded to the Nuclear Non-Proliferation Treaty.
 With these new measures, the regime began to ally itself with Western countries, which in turn promoted the industrialization of the country.
-One example was the treaty signed between Gaddafi and Italian Prime Minister Silvio Berlusconi, whereby Italy undertook to reimburse Libya $5 billion over a 25-year period, provided that the African country opened up to the Italian market and avoided illegal immigration to Europe.
+One example was the treaty signed between Gaddafi and Italian Prime Minister Silvio Berlusconi, whereby Italy undertook to reimburse Libya $5 billion over a period of 25 years, provided that the African country opened up to the Italian market and avoided illegal immigration to Europe.

 Libya did not experience "the Arab Spring", as it was suffering from a civil war born in Cyrenaica, which began as an uprising of a Berber minority living near the border with Tunisia.
 Qaddafi, fearful of spoiling the good image he had finally managed to build in the international community, decided not to use military force to re-establish his power in Cyrenaica, but as time went on he had no choice but to do so.
 This action led to what he already knew: international outcry.

 Gaddafi took preventive measures, such as banning demonstrations or suspending sporting events, and announced social reforms favorable to the population, thinking that these were grievances that would not transcend.
-His error of analysis was to think that the protest had a social motive, while its reasons were tribal, regional, political and religious subject .
+His error of analysis was to think that the protest had a social motive, whereas its reasons were tribal, regional, political and religious subject

 The government was able to control the status for a month, until on February 15 the violence escalated into a full-blown civil war.